cilium/cilium/Documentation/kubernetes/policy.rst

   `ThirdPartyResource` and `CustomResourceDefinition` which supports to specify policies at Layers 3-7 for both ingress and egress.

+It is recommended to only use one of the above policy types at a time to minimize unintended effects arising from the interaction between the policies.

 .. _NetworkPolicy:
 .. _networkpolicy_state: